dusantavic/clojureselect/README.md

                   ...
 ```

 Based on the generated decision tree, we can predict the output attribute value for candidates whose output attribute value is unknown.
-Note that the predicted value of Job Fit attribute for first candidate is "High Fit", while for second candidate it is "Good Fit".
+Note that the predicted value of Job Fit attribute for the first candidate is "High Fit", while for the second candidate it is "Good Fit".

 ```clojure
 (use 'dk.ative.docjure.spreadsheet)